GiulioSun/UniqueKmerSequence/README.md

 11.Calculation of the test binomial test to validate the mutation

-12.Reported the results obtained on neo4j
+12.Data are reported on neo4j